Mark King (musician)

-Mark Raymond King (born 20 October 1958) is an English musician.
-He is the lead singer and bassist of the jazz-funk band Level 42.
+Mark Raymond King (born 20 October 1958) is an English singer, songwriter, and musician.
+He is the lead vocalist and bassist of the jazz-funk band Level 42.
 King is known for his slap style of playing the bass guitar, with MusicRadar describing him as "the guy who put the slap in pop during the 80s".
 King received a BASCA Gold Badge Award in October 2015 in recognition of his contribution to British music.
 He won the "Outer Limits" award at the 2017 Progressive Music Awards.

 Early life

 King was born and brought up in Cowes, Isle of Wight, off the south coast of mainland England.
 His father, Raymond King, was a dairyman, and the family lived in a tied dairy house.
 King recalled in a 2006 newspaper interview, "it was post-war, with one brass tap, an outside toilet and a zinc bath in front of the fire".
 He later lived on the Camp Hill and Albany prison estates on the outskirts of Newport.
 He attended Kitbridge Middle School where he met his childhood sweetheart Tracey Wilson, later writing a song about her.
 He then went to Cowes High School.

 Originally, King began his musical career as a drummer (starting aged nine after his father bought him his first kit for £10) and learning guitar aged 11.
 In 1974, when he was fifteen, King met his future Level 42 bandmate Phil Gould, who remembers the young King "came and sat in with the band that I formed, at one of the gigs we were doing.
 He brought his kit down and blew me off, blew me off the stage because he was so much faster than me".
 Gould also remembers the young King as being a budding multi-instrumentalist, a "really good guitarist" who would "play around with programming, synth stuff.
 He was one of those natural musicians."

 King received encouragement to pursue a career in music from his music teacher at middle school, but was asked to leave Cowes High School at the age of 17 when he came to school wearing denim jeans.
 King recalls in a magazine interview: "It didn't go down very well, and I was told my schooling had run its course."
 King then left home and stayed at a friend's house for two weeks, sleeping on the floor, before getting a job on a production line at a Ronson lighter factory.
 After quitting this job, King became a milkman, but he was still determined to "prove [he] was not a failure".
 So, aged 19, King moved to London, along with his milk van, in hope of finding a career in music.
-He played drums for the band Re-Flex in their early years, before starting his career as a bass-player.
+He played drums for the new wave band Re-Flex in their early years, before starting his career as a bassist.